-Judge cancels trial between Apple and Motorola before June 11 start date [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Judge cancels trial between Apple and Motorola before June 11 start date [UPDATED]Alex Wagner - Editorial Director of News and Content

 A patent trial between Apple and Motorola was scheduled to kick off next Monday, but according to a new report, the judge involved has decided to just toss it before then.
 Bloomberg explains that a federal judge has decided to cancel the trial between Apple and Motorola that saw Apple bring four claims of infringement against Motorola, while Motorola responded with one of its own.
 The judge is said to have canceled the trial after rejecting the damage arguments that both sides made.